timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ## Class B is concerned with the first 2 bytes, Class C is concerned with the first 3 bytes...

 ## The second RFC we'll check out is RFC 796 (https://datatracker.ietf.org/doc/html/rfc796).
-This basically reiterates what we've covered thus far and introduces the concept of the highest significant bits being static depending on class.
+This RFC reiterates what we've covered thus far and introduces the concept of the highest significant bits being static depending on class.

 ![](/ipv4-deepdive/rfc-796.png)

-## LEts get back to the binary we know and love.
+## Lets get back to the binary we know and love.
 According to this diagram, a Class A network must start with a 0 in the highest significant bit and the first byte is reserved for network assignment.
-So out of 8 bits, only 7 are available.
-So, this tells us that ```00000000``` is the lowest address possible, and ```01111111``` is the highest address available.
+So out of 8 network address bits, one bit is static (the highest, first bit) and 7 are variable.
+So, this tells us that ```00000000``` is the lowest address possible, and ```01111111``` is the greatest address available.
 Lets do the conversions.
 Copying and pasting from above, but excluding the highest order bit value (128, because it will be a 0) we get ```0+64+32+16+8+4+2+1```.
 Pasting that into my calculator that gives us...

 ![](/ipv4-deepdive/calc.png)

 ## Scrolling back up to RFC 970 screenshots confirms this.
+Class A is indeed 0 to 127 (128 addresses) or ```00000000``` to ```011111111```.
+We can also calculate the number of networks by using the formula ```2^N``` where ```N``` is the number of bits used for the network address.

+## ```2^7 = 128``` works for class A. The highest order bit is static, the remaining 7 (the N) of the byte are variable.

-Class A is indeed 0 to 127 or ```00000000``` to ```011111111```.
-Lets take a look at Class B from RFC 796, we know that the highest 2 bits need to start with ```10``` and we have a total of 16 bits available for network section.
-The lowest possible first byte value should be ```10000000``` and the highest value should be ```10111111```.
-I can tell you just by looking that the lowest first byte value is 128 and the highest value of the first byte should be 255 - 64, because the 64 score is the only 0 in ```10111111```.
+## Lets take a look at Class B from RFC 796, we know that the highest order 2 bits need to start with ```10``` and we have a total of 16 bits available for network section.
+The lowest possible first byte value should be ```10000000``` and the greatest value should be ```10111111```.
+I can tell just by looking that the lowest first byte value is 128 (only a single 1 at highest order bit) and the greatest value of the first byte should be 255 (255 - 64), because the 64 score is the only 0 in ```10111111```.
 That gives us 191.
 Lets scroll up and see if I'm correct.
-So we have 128.0.x.x for the lowest and 191.255.x.x for the highest in Class B. Lets do Class C... ```110``` is the static bit requirement, so ```11000000``` (128 + 64) is our lowest and ```11011111``` (255 - 32) is the highest for the first byte.
-Lowest first byte: 192, highest first byte: 223.
+So we have 128.0.x.x for the lowest and 191.255.x.x for the highest in Class B. Lets do Class C... ```110``` is the static bit requirement, so ```11000000``` (128 + 64) is our lowest value and ```11011111``` (255 - 32) is the greatest value for the first byte.
+Lowest first byte value: 192, greatest first byte value: 223.
 Scrolling up to check our work...

 ## Class D. Deez Nutz.
 Ha.
 Got eem!
 Seriously tho, stop messing around, this is when we get into an important topic called Multicasting...
 Class D starts with the first 4 static bits ```1110```.
 The RFC for Multicast is RFC 3171 https://datatracker.ietf.org/doc/html/rfc3171 we can see that we have an expected range of 224.0.0.0 to 239.255.255.255, lets test this out...
-The lowest first byte value will be ```11100000``` (224) and the highest first byte value will be ```11101111``` (239).
+The lowest first byte value will be ```11100000``` (224) and the greatest first byte value will be ```11101111``` (239).
 Sweet!
 So our calculations make sense, what the hell is Multicast?

 ## Multicast is kinda like a social media post...
 Your post is targetted at your connections or anyone following the post's hash tags, your audience sees it in their feed, if they engage with the post (utilize a service or protocol) its up to them.
 One sees a lot of multicast traffic in Wireshark, understanding it helps us "filter" out the noise.
 See what I did there?